AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 # Data sharing

-After a community administrator adds you as a member of the community, you can share data streams from your tenant with the rest of the community or view data that other tenants and community members have shared.
+After you are added as a Community Member, you can use the Sequential Data Store to view data streams that other tenants have shared with the community.
+Additionally, if you are assigned a tenant role with the **Share** permissions for data streams, you can share streams from your tenant with the community.
+Users who can share streams within a community are also called *data stewards*.

 ## Prerequisites for data sharing

 To share data with a community, your user role must be assigned the **Share** permissions for data streams.
 For more information, see <xref:manage-streams>.